IsaacHair/map25.2/mandelbrot_attempt_2/readme.txt

 Writing a map25.2 program to create a mandelbrot set rendering.
 Just starting entirely from scratch for plot01.c and onwards.

-32 bit precision, with formatting: 1 sign bit, 4 int bits, 27 fraction bits.
+32 bit precision, with formatting for "fixed point numbers":
+1 sign bit, 4 int bits, 27 fraction bits.
 Use two's complement for negative numbers.
 Pointers work as follows (the pointer points to the lower word of the number and the successor to the pointer points to the upper word):